Follow us on Facebook

 Please read and strictly follow instructions below; otherwise, students may not be allowed to take exam or the act may be considered as exam misconduct.

-* The communication devices are not allowed (mobile phones, pagers, etc).
+§ The communication devices are not allowed (mobile phones, etc).
 Students should leave their personal belongings with the exam proctors to avoid loss.
-The students must place the aforementioned devices in the clear envelope provided by the Program.
 The body search might be implemented to ensure that the students have no prohibited devices.
-The students are allowed to enter the exam room 15 minutes prior to exam time because the body search procedure might take time.
+The students are allowed to enter the exam room 5 minutes prior to exam time because the body search procedure might take time.

 Other models of calculators are not allowed in any cases.

 Please note that the Program announces the exam schedule in advance.
+Therefore, no make-up exams will be offered for any reasonsthe Program announces the exam schedule in advance.
 Therefore, no make-up exams will be offered for any reasons.

 Student I.D.
 Card: